Are Koi and Carp the Same Thing? | Koi vs. Common Carp Explained

 Koi Fish Appearance

-Koi are celebrated for their vivid colors and intricate patterns, available in red, white, black, yellow, blue, and more.
+These different koi colors contribute to their visual appeal and symbolic richness.
 Each koi’s unique markings make it a stunning work of art, appreciated in competitions and shows.
 In contrast, common carp typically have plain, muted colors like brown or olive, lacking the brilliance and design that make koi so visually captivating.
 For a pond that impresses, koi’s ever-changing palette is unmatched.

 KOI FACTS